w3c/i18n-drafts/articles/transliteration-transcription/index.md

 ## Takeaway

-Translation preserves meaning, transliteration preserves script-level correspondence, and transcription preserves sound.
+Translation preserves meaning.
+Transliteration preserves script-level correspondence and is often reversible.
+Other types of transcription preserve sound for a particular audience, but usually cannot be converted back to the original spelling.

 In multilingual products, especially around names, search, and fallback, that distinction affects whether users can find things, recognize themselves, trust the interface, and complete tasks without friction.